smolegz/tp/docs/DeveloperGuide.md

    Expected: Contact at index 1, and with above details (Name as Alex Yeoh, Phone as 91234567...) is overwritten

 3. Test case: `overwrite 2 n/Bernice Yu a/Serangoon Crescent Street e/berniceyu@example.com p/91234568`

    Expected: Contact at index 2, and with above details (Name as Bernice Yu, Phone as 91234568...) is overwritten

+4. Test case: `overwrite 1`

+   Expected: Contact at index 2, and with above details (Name as Bernice Yu, Phone as 91234568...) is overwritten